maciakl/pv/README.md

 ### Configuration options

-The "viewer" options need to be actual executables or executable scripts.
+The "viewer" options need to be actual executables or executable scripts that output their results to stdout.
 The "args" options are optional and can be any arguments you want to pass to the viewer.

 - `imageviewer` - used with the following file extensions: ".jpg", ".jpeg", ".png", ".gif", ".bmp", ".tiff", ".svg", ".webp", ".ico", ".jit", ".jif", ".jfi"